Doctors’ Notes

 Symptoms of Whooping Cough typically last anywhere from 6-10 weeks.
 A person is most contagious in the first 2-3 weeks.
 Symptoms in the beginning are usually mild and resemble the common cold, including runny nose, nasal congestion sneezing, watery and or red eyes, dry cough, and possibly a mild fever.

 After 1-2 weeks, when a typical cold should be improving, the symptoms worsen.
-The nasal secretions become more thick, causing uncontrollable, prolonged coughing fits.
-These coughing fits happen at any time and can cause vomiting, result in the face turning red or even blue, and cause extreme tiredness.
-They end in what we refer to as a high pitched whooping sound — hence the name “whooping cough.”
+The nasal secretions become more thick, causing prolonged, uncontrollable coughing fits.
+These coughing fits can happen at any time, can cause vomiting, and can result in the face turning red or even blue.
+They also, as you might imagine, can cause extreme tiredness.
+They end in what we refer to as a high pitched “whooping”sound — hence the name Whooping Cough.

 The last stage of the disease may last for weeks.
 Although the patient begins to feel a bit better, the cough may actually worsen.
 The cough can occur on and off for weeks or even months and can flare with any new viral illnesses the patient may contract.
 This stage may last longer in patients who have never had the pertussis vaccine.